sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "...*Can* they be sent back?"

 Hat Kid sighed.
 "I... don't think so.
 Maybe we could find whatever thing they came through, but... you said it was invisible?
-And whoeven knows if that portal exists anymore."
+And who even knows if that portal exists anymore."

 Mu frowned.
 "So what do we do then?"